fermyon/spin/docs/content/go-components.md

 The important things to note in the implementation above:

-- the entrypoint to the component is the standard `func main()` for Go programs
+- the entry point to the component is the standard `func main()` for Go programs
 - handling the request is done by calling the `spin.HandleRequest` function, which takes a `func(w http.ResponseWriter, r *http.Request)` as parameter — these contain the HTTP request and response writer you can use to handle the request